raspberrypilearning/naughty-and-nice/en/step_3.md

 myStream = tweepy.Stream(auth = api.auth, listener=myStreamListener)
 ```

-- Having written this, you can now test whether your code works.
+- Having written this, you can now test whether your code works by fetching live tweets.
 Add this line of code at the end of your file to search Twitter for the word 'christmas':

 ```python
 myStream.filter(track=["christmas"], languages=['en'])